wptinysolution/media-library-tools/README.txt

 * Fix: Bulk Group assignment no longer removes the Groups an item already belongs to.
 It now adds to them by default, with replacing available as an explicit choice.
 * Improvement: The Media Table now exports the attachment's parent post ID and menu order, so both can be edited in a spreadsheet and re-imported.
 * Improvement: Renamed "Media Categories" to "Groups" throughout the documentation to match the plugin interface.
+* Fix: Editing a title, alt text, caption, or description could re-apply a Group selection made on a different item moments earlier, assigning that item's Groups to the wrong media file.
+* Fix: A negative menu order value is now exported correctly instead of losing its sign, so it survives a CSV export and re-import.

+= 2.2.14 (Aug 24, 2026)=
+* Maintenance release.

 = 2.2.13 (Aug 24, 2026)=
 * Improvement: Font Size Improvement